 - 3 large eggs

 - 3 teaspoons dijon mustard

-- Cook the lentils on the stovetop by bringing 3 cups of water and 1 cup of dry lentils to a boil in a medium saucepan, cover, reduce the heat to medium low, and simmer until the lentils are tender.
+- Cook the lentils on the stove by bringing 3 cups of water and 1 cup of dry lentils to a boil in a medium saucepan, cover, reduce the heat to medium low and simmer until the lentils are tender.
 This typically takes 15-20 minutes.
 Drain any excess water.

 - While the lentils are cooking, finely chop the mushrooms, onions, and parsley and place all in a large bowl.
-Mince the garlic and add to the boil.
-Then combine the rest of the ingredients except the olive in the bowl.
-When the lentils are done, add them to the bowl as well and mix together well with a fork.
+Mince the garlic and add to the bowl.
+Then add the rest of the ingredients, including the lentils when they're done cooking, to the bowl.
+Mix well with a fork.

-- Cover two baking sheets with foil and spray lightly with cooking spray (or bake in two batches).
+- Cover two baking sheets (or bake in two batches) with foil and spray lightly with cooking spray.
 Portion out the meatball mixture in heaping tablespoons and shape into a ball.
 Place on the baking sheet, leaving about an inch between each.

 - Bake for 16-20 minutes until firm to the touch.
 Serve with